 To serve, top the warm stuffed shells with chopped tomatoes, shredded lettuce, sour cream, dill pickles and additional cheese, as desired.
 If you refrigerate the casserole to bake later, you’ll need to add 10-15 minutes to the baking time.

-Easy Recipe Tips for Making Cheeseburger-Stuffed Pasta Shells
+Easy Recipe Tips for Making Stuffed Shells with Cheeseburger Meat

 The recipe says to drain the fats from the ground beef.
 What’s the easiest way to do this task?